-Lab: In addition to our regularly scheduled labs, one Saturday field trip is planned for Saturday October 17th or 24th to several sites along the Puget Sound shoreline.
+Lab: In addition to our regularly scheduled labs, one Saturday field trip is planned for Saturday in mid-late October or early November to several sites along the Puget Sound shoreline.
 This field trip counts for about four labs, and thus is a mandatory part of the course.
 If you will not be able to attend it, I suggest you withdraw from the course)

 Office: NSC 318-F; 360-736-9391 x-550

 Please do not call my office number unless you plan to leave a message if you don’t reach me!